Joking About Violence Should Be Treated As A Warning Sign

 Step 1: Assess Context and Frequency

 Before responding with alarm, consider the broader context.
 Are they currently experiencing significant stress—a breakup, academic failure, family conflict, or bullying?
-Here's the thing — is this person generally prone to dark humor?
+Is this person generally prone to dark humor?
 Understanding the background helps determine whether the joke represents a concerning pattern or an isolated incident.

 Step 2: Check In Privately